Psyche Debauched

+Psyche Debauched remained in the Theatre Royal, Drury Lane's repertory for a quarter of a century.

 Plot summary

 Two princes have been vying for the Princess None-so-fair's affections, but she is interested in neither of them.
 Princess None-so-fair's sisters are both in love with the princes, who do not return their feelings.
 The two sisters, envious of the princess, are happy to learn that Mother Woossat, the local brothel owner, is plotting to stage their sister's death; Mother Woossat is experiencing a shortage of customers because large amounts of men continuously fall in love with the princess, and by removing her from the picture, Mother Woossat's business will thrive once more.
 Mother Woossat enlists the church to convince Princess None-so-fair's father to marry her off to a large white bear, who is actually Mother Woosat's son, Bruin, in disguise.
-Everyone believes that Princess None-so-fair has been eaten by the bear, but in reality, she is living happily with Bruin.
+It is believed that Princess None-so-fair has been eaten by the bear, but in reality, she is living happily with Bruin.
 The pair is eventually separated when Mother Woossat, jealous of her relationship with Bruin, sends Princess None-so-fair to prison.
 Luckily, the lovers are later reunited when Bruin arrives to rescue her.